Davidcode2/blog/posts/250417-1718-trying_to_synthesize_learnings_on_life_design.md

 ## Building expertise over time

-When someone starts programming at age 10 and stays at it that person will have double the amonut of experience than I do if I start at twenty and our paths cross when we are both 30.
+When someone starts programming at age 10 and stays at it that person will have double the amount of experience than I do if I start at twenty and our paths cross when we are both 30.
 It would in fact be surprising if the person would not be twice as good as I am.
 And I guess when comparing something as closely defined as that, programming in a specific domain like web development, then